 Schedule a Consultation Today

 Every situation is different and the various factors involved in your divorce will guide our property division strategy.
 Regardless of the circumstances, we work to resolve conflicts as quickly and agreeably as possible, all while preserving your assets and best interests.
 We understand that sometimes, uncontested divorce is simply not possible, particularly when it comes to long marriages or those with significant shared assets.
 In such instances, we are prepared to aggressively advocate for you in the courtroom.
-With more than 42 years of combined legal experience, our team of property division lawyers in Fairfax understands how to protect your security and future.
+With over 60 years of combined legal experience, our team of property division lawyers in Fairfax understands how to protect your security and future.

 Reach out to us today by calling our office or by filling out an online contact form.
 We offer confidential consultations at our various office locations.